 Active citizens shared that they felt this work had given voice to people who were previously unheard, by listening to them, adapting and developing confidence.
 In the formation of a group framed around involving individuals (citizens from the whole community) the work had broken down barriers and built voice, creating an environment that was open and honest but also felt at times vulnerable.

-Sustainable Community Voices: Challenging Power
+Sustainable community voices: challenging power

 The development of voice is not without challenges.
 Whose voice is heard, equality of participation and equality of opportunity to become involved are challenges (Campbell et al., 2018).
 Achieving a diverse group that recognised and reflected the diversity of the local population was not always achieved in practice, as this quote illustrates: